MicrosoftDocs/fabric-docs/docs/data-engineering/spark-data-warehouse-connector.md

 ### Permissions

 To connect to the SQL engine, users need at least Read permission (similar to CONNECT permission in SQL Server) on the data warehouse or SQL analytics endpoint (item level).
-They also require granular object-level permissions to read data from specific tables or views.
+Users also need granular object-level permissions to read data from specific tables or views.
 To learn more, see [Security for data warehousing in Microsoft Fabric](../data-warehouse/security.md).

 ## Code templates and examples